w3c/wai-website/pages/about/translating/translations-sitemaps.md

 ### Browse the list {#browse}

-Resources are presented in two ways:
-- _Priorities_ only lists [priority resources](/about/translating/resources/#priorities) identified by the WAI team.
+- _Priorities_ section only lists [priority resources](/about/translating/resources/#priorities) identified by the WAI team.
-- _Sitemap_ lists all WAI resources for which translations are welcome, grouped by top-level pages.
+- _Sitemap_ section lists all WAI resources for which translations are welcome, grouped by top-level pages.

 {::nomarkdown}
 {% include box.html type="start" title="Note" class="simple" %}
 {:/}

-All WAI Resources are not listed in Translations Sitemaps.
+Some WAI Resources are not listed in Translations Sitemaps.
 That may be because a resource will be updated soon, is not intented for translation, or is far from ready to be translated.
 The list is regularly updated.

 {::nomarkdown}
 {% include box.html type="end" %}
 {:/}

 For each resource listed, you can see:
-- The name and URL of the resource in English (in the first column "WAI resource")
+- "WAI Resource" column: the name and URL of the resource, in English;
-- The status of the translation (in the second column "Translation Status")
+- "Translation Status" column: the status of the translation
   - <p>{% include_cached icon.html name="check-circle" %} Up-to-date + the title and URL of the translation.</p>
   - <p>{%- include_cached icon.html name="warning" -%} Translation needs update + the title and URL of the translation.
 We welcome a volunteer translation update.</p>
   - <p>{% include_cached icon.html name="ex-circle" %} No translation.
 We welcome a volunteer translation.</p>